kubevault/kubevault/docs/guides/tenant-isolation/overview.md

 ## Hub-spoke (OCM) deployments

-When a spoke's database is served through the OpenBao spoke agent (see [Hub-Spoke Deployment](/docs/guides/hub-spoke/)), tenant isolation extends to the spoke: the engine mounts at `<org-id>/k8s.<spoke>.<type>.<ns>.<name>` on the hub while staying confined to the spoke's own prefix.
+When a spoke's database is served through the OpenBao spoke relay (see [Hub-Spoke Deployment](/docs/guides/hub-spoke/)), tenant isolation extends to the spoke: the engine mounts at `<org-id>/k8s.<spoke>.<type>.<ns>.<name>` on the hub while staying confined to the spoke's own prefix.

-- Enable it by turning on `isolateTenants` on the **hub** `VaultServer` (placement-driven spokes inherit the gate automatically); a standalone `VaultAgent` sets `spec.isolateTenants` explicitly.
+- Enable it by turning on `isolateTenants` on the **hub** `VaultServer` (placement-driven spokes inherit the gate automatically); a standalone `VaultRelay` sets `spec.isolateTenants` explicitly.
 - The spoke derives the org from its **own** local namespace labels; the **hub** creates the OpenBao namespace (spokes never create hub namespaces).
 Until the hub creates it, the engine reports `TenantNamespacePendingHub` and requeues.

+### How the hub learns which namespaces to create

+The hub cannot see the spoke's client-org namespaces directly, so each spoke reports the OpenBao namespaces it needs through a **`NamespaceSlice`** — a namespaced resource modeled on Kubernetes `EndpointSlice`.
+The spoke operator maintains a slice whose `spec.namespaces[]` lists one entry per required namespace (`name` — the effective namespace, i.e. the org-id;
+`externalID` — the org identity; `conditions.ready`), and the hub reads it back over the same OCM ManifestWork status-feedback channel it already uses for relay health, then idempotently creates each namespace with `sys/namespaces/<org-id>`.
+As with `EndpointSlice`, a large set can shard across several slices, all grouped to their `VaultServer` by the `kubevault.com/vaultserver-name` and `kubevault.com/vaultserver-namespace` labels.

+`NamespaceSlice` is internal plumbing the operator manages automatically — you never create or edit one; it is described here only to explain the hub-spoke flow.

 > **Security requirement:** on hub-spoke, per-spoke isolation is enforced by a Vault policy
 > that embeds the cluster name as the literal prefix `k8s.<cluster>.`.
 This holds **only if